syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-Data-Templates.md

 {% endhighlight %}

-3. Create the instance for the template selector in the Window’s resources as follows:
+3.Create the instance for the template selector in the Window’s resources as follows: